misiektoja/instagram_monitor/docs/troubleshooting.md

 Make no requests from that account and that network for several hours, then run `instagram_monitor --doctor` again.
 If the same session works from another network, such as a mobile connection, the limit is on your IP address rather than the account.
 Once it passes, raise `INSTA_CHECK_INTERVAL`, monitor fewer users and follow the [anti-detection guidance](anti-detection.md).
 A limit that returns soon after monitoring resumes means the account is still being watched, so wait longer before the next attempt.

+One `feedback_required` does not mean this, and the tool tells the two apart.
+See [Profile Lookups Report a Retired Endpoint](#profile-lookups-report-a-retired-endpoint) below.

+<a id="profile-lookups-report-a-retired-endpoint"></a>
+## Profile Lookups Report a Retired Endpoint

+In September 2026 Instagram retired `api/v1/users/web_profile_info/` for accounts that are signed in.
+It answers `400 feedback_required` no matter how healthy the account is, while GraphQL, search and the profile page keep working for the same session in the same second.
+Runs without a login are unaffected, because they read profiles from `i.instagram.com` instead.

+A signed-in run now resolves the target's user id through Instagram's search and reads the profile over GraphQL, so it does not use the retired endpoint at all.
+Each id is resolved once and reused for the rest of the run.

+Search does not list every account, so the retired endpoint is still tried for a target search cannot find.
+That failure is reported as `endpoint_retired` rather than `action_block`: it does not stop the account and it does not trip the circuit breaker.
+When you see it, check that the target name is spelled correctly and that the profile still exists.

 <a id="container-dashboard-does-not-open"></a>
 ## Container Dashboard Does Not Open